 Even though the race was over, the aftermath of it was not – my whole body was aching and I seemed to develop a really fun walk.
 That is why I was really grateful that what was planned for the evening was actually going back to the center of Kutchan town where its annual Jaga Festival was taking place.

 Being the biggest summer event in Kutchan, it lasts for two days and is dedicated to the local specialty – the potato.
 The name of the festival itself comes from the Japanese word for ‘potato’, which is ‘jagaimo’.
 And you indeed have an opportunity to try some tasty local potato snack there.
 But that is not all.

-Sometime after we arrived, a dance procession started.
+After we arrived, a dance procession started.
 These were groups of people, each dressed in different yukata, who represented various local companies and organizations.
 They all moved in a dance to the never-ending song, which was blasted from the loudspeakers on each street corner.
-The dance’s simple movements, which were repeated over and over again, seemed enticing and I felt like joining them as well.
+The dance’s simple movements, which repeatedly, seemed enticing, and I felt like joining them.
 Instead, we stayed on the sidelines, observing the slowly moving procession, and enjoying various delicacies.
-“Look, this is the mayor of Kutchan,” we were told by Mai, one of the people working for the Niseko Tourism, who graciously agreed to accompany us to the festival and brought her lovely family with her.
+“Look, this is the mayor of Kutchan,” we were told by Mai, one of the staff working for the Niseko Tourism, who graciously agreed to accompany us to the festival and brought her lovely family with her.